oimoyu/blender_bonex_document/source/update_log.rst

 1.0.14 fix multiple viewlayer bug.

 1.0.15 make sure switch to driver obj with all visible setting on, change some default rigidbody params to better user experience.

+1.0.16 add "regenerate all drivers" and "select all physics bones" button.